chillaah/statespace-control-system/README.md

 the combined system formed a linear quadratic gaussian (LQG) controller was analyzed for its performance in terms of design stability, model uncertainty compensation, disturbance rejection, and noise attenuation

-# TORA Sytem & LQG Controller
+# TORA System & LQG Controller
 ![TORA](Images/TORASim.png)